How to Overcome Social Awkwardness in the Workplace

 • Attend after-hours work gatherings (i.e. office parties)

-I know it’s tempting for awkward people to avoid casual workplace events that would require more socialization than a typical work day, especially if you’re an introvert who despises going to social gatherings like office parties, but after-hours work gatherings are a great place to get to know people outside of the more formal office setting which means there is lots of opportunity to create more meaningful connections with your coworkers.
+I know it’s tempting for people who struggle socially to avoid casual workplace events that would require more socialization than a typical work day, especially if you’re an introvert who despises going to social gatherings like office parties, but after-hours work gatherings are a great place to get to know people outside of the more formal office setting which means there is lots of opportunity to create more meaningful connections with your coworkers.

 So the next time you think about avoiding the next office BBQ or holiday party, consider attending for at least 1 or 2 hours and striking up a conversation with a handful of people.
+You don’t have to be the life of the party — you just have to make a few well-intentioned connections with the people you work with.

 I hope you get a chance to think over my advice before your next work day or office party.
 Remember it’s not about being a kiss up; it’s about making memorable connections.
 You’ll see the positive results in due time!